Network Ports and Protocols

 The graphical user interface allows you to check OCSP, CRL, and AIA (intermediate certificate retrievals).

 Revocation status is validated using using either Online Certificate Status Protocol (OCSP) or Certificate Revocation Lists (CRLs).
-To meet your initial network requirements, you should ensure the OCSP and CRL URLs included in your agency users’ PIV Authentication certificates are accessible from all workstations and domain controllers.
+To meet your initial network requirements, you should ensure the OCSP and CRL URLs included in your agency users’ PIV Credential Certificates are accessible from all workstations and domain controllers.

 |Type||Certificate Extension||Protocol (Port)||Considerations|